Bolehill, Derbyshire

-Bolehill is an area of Wirksworth, Derbyshire, England.
-It is located in the north of the town and has connections to the lead mining industry.
-Originally a village in its own right, Bolehill became part of the outskirts of Wirksworth upon the town's expansion during the 19th and 20th centuries.
+Bolehill is an area of Wirksworth, in the Derbyshire Dales district, in the county of Derbyshire, England.
+It is located in the north of the town and has connections to the lead mining.
 Bolehill is adjacent to Black Rocks, a local landmark and a short walk from the High Peak Trail at Middleton incline.

 History

 Bolehill has a history as a mining and small-holding settlement, one of the very few mining villages to spring up during the 18th and 19th centuries in the Peak District.

 By the 1841 census there were 637 inhabitants living in the village, 77 out of 209 workers being employed in lead mining.
 Bagshaw’s directory of 1848 calls the Bage “the most productive mine in the District”.

 17th and 18th century references to Bage Mine, Wall Close Mine (to the North) and Hollyhole Grove Mine (to the West) can be found among the Wooley Manuscripts.